 I welcome your thoughts on how to comfort a grieving boyfriend in the comments section below.
 I can’t offer advice or counseling, but you may find it helpful to share your story.

 You might also help your boyfriend stay healthy and strong.
 Some men stop eating or lose their appetite after losing someone they love.
-So, dropping off a basket of homemade muffins at his door is a fantastic sympathy gift for a grieving boyfriend – but don’t stick around.
+So, dropping off a basket of healthy homemade muffins or cookies at his door is a good sympathy gift for a grieving boyfriend – but don’t stick around.
 Give him space, time, and room to heal.

 A Pavilion Gift Company “In Memory” Sympathy Comfort Candle is a warm, touching way to help your boyfriend remember his lost loved one.

 Whether you give your boyfriend cookies or candles, the sympathy gift must reflect his personality.
 Don’t give him a gift that doesn’t suit his life or home, his style or hobbies.
 If your boyfriend has a bookcase, he might really appreciate the “In Memory” comfort candle.
 If he’s more of a sporty athletic type, the cookies might be a better sympathy gift for a grieving boyfriend.

-You know your boyfriend better than most people…what sort of gift would he appreciate, that would help him remember the loved one he lost?
-What feels right to you?
+You know your boyfriend better than most people…what type of gift or gesture of love would he most appreciate?
+What is his “love language”?
 There are no right or wrong answers.
 The best answers are the “this just feels right” ones.